solana-foundation/developer-content/content/courses/program-security/type-cosplay.md

 }
 ```

-This vulnerability is something you generally don’t have to worry about when
+This vulnerability is something you generally don't have to worry about when
 using Anchor—that's the whole point!
 However, after exploring how this issue can
 arise in native Rust programs, you should now have a better understanding of the
 importance of the account discriminator in an Anchor account.
 Anchor's automatic